patternfly/patternfly-3/README.md

     npm install -g grunt-cli

+Test pages are generated using [Jekyll](http://jekyllrb.com/).
+After ensuring Ruby is installed and available, run:

+    gem install jekyll

 ### Live Reload Server

 A local development server can be quickly fired up by using the Gruntjs server task:

     grunt server

 This local static asset server (i.e., [http://localhost:9000](http://localhost:9000)) has the advantage of having livereload integration.
 Thus, if you start the Gruntjs server, any changes you make to `.html` or `.less` files will be automatically reloaded into your browser and the changes reflected almost immediately.
 This has the obvious benefit of not having to refresh your browser and still be able to see the changes as you add or remove them from your development files.
+Additionally, any changes made to Jekyll source files (`tests-src/`) will trigger a Jekyll build.

 ### Coding Style